Trawden Forest Parish Council took ownership of a large part of the park in 1st November 2023.

 There is a very active group of volunteers who carry out works around the park.
 They are Friends of Ball Grove.

-They have recently been issued with hi-vis safety vests so that visitors to the Park can appreciate that they are there carrying out works to maintain and improve the Park.
+The group have recently been issued with hi-vis safety vests so that visitors to the Park can appreciate that they are there carrying out works to maintain and improve the Park.
 The group has recently had a recruitment drive and increased their membership 6-fold.
 This is very impressive and the Parish Council support the group with their projects around the park.
 We have a fantastic partnership with the Friends group.

 The group of volunteers meet every couple of months to decide what works they would like to carry out on the park and bring any capital spend suggestions to the Parish Council for consultation.
 The general grounds maintenance is carried out by Pendle Borough Council - this job is far too big for any volunteer groups to be expected to carry out.